seal-io/terraform-provider-byteset/docs/resources/pipeline.md

 Optional:

+- `batch_cap` (Number) The maximum value statement number for once insert statements.
 - `conn_max` (Number) The maximum opening connectors of destination database.
 - `salt` (String) The salt assist calculating the destination database has changed but the address not, like the database Terraform Managed Resource ID.

+Read-Only:

+- `cost` (String) The time consumption of this transfer.

 <a id="nestedatt--source"></a>